 “With the cop accountability strategy, I believe that by sharing my sin with someone, I will have greater incentive to choose what is right.
 It’s about avoidance of shame.
 This form of accountability is a gospel of sin management that is all too common and fraught with problems.”1

-While this may be a starting place for many seeking freedom, the major problem with cop accountability is that it does not address the heart.
+While this may be a starting place for many seeking freedom, the major problem with “cop accountability” is that it does not address the heart.
 It only addresses the behaviors we choose to divulge.
 If addiction is part of the problem, then so is deception.
-Addicts have spent so much time convincing themselves and others that there isn’t a problem that the deception is difficult to drop.
+Addicts have spent so much time convincing themselves and others that they don’t have a problem that their deception is difficult to drop.
 When the heart and internal motivations are not addressed, then the behaviors and deception continue.